Formation of clusters and coarsening in weakly interacting diffusions: Introduction

 In~\cref{sec:initial-clustering}, we generalize the heuristics by~\cite{GarnierEtAl2017} on the initial clustering.
 The timescales for initial clustering for the particle system and the PDE can be found in~\cref{sec:initial-clustering-pde} and~\cref{sec:initial-clustering-particle-system}, respectively.

-For generic initial conditions and if $\gamma \gg1$, numerics show that the PDE converges to a single-cluster state.
-In order to better understand the shape of $\rho_t$ as $t\to\infty$, we analyse the minimizers of the free energy~\eqref{eq:def:free_energy} in~\cref{sec:stationary-states} more closely: First, we prove that for $\ell \ll 1$, the mean-field PDE has a discontinuous phase transition for $\gamma\to\infty$, proving that for $\gamma\gg 1$ large enough, there exist non-trivial global minimizers of the free energy apart from the trivial uniform state $\rhounif\equiv 1$ (see~\cref{sec:discontinuous-phase-transition}).
-Moreover, we use a strict version of the Riesz rearrangement inequality to show that all global minimizers of the free energy~\eqref{eq:def:free_energy} are either uniform or symmetrically decreasing, i.e., single-clusters states, see~\cref{ssec:Riesz}.
+For generic initial conditions and if $\gamma \gg1$, numerical experiments show that the PDE converges to a single-cluster state.
+In order to better understand the shape of $\rho_t$ as $t\to\infty$, we analyse the minimisers of the free energy~\eqref{eq:def:free_energy} more closely in~\cref{sec:stationary-states}: First, we prove that for $\ell \ll 1$, the mean-field PDE has a discontinuous phase transition for $\gamma\to\infty$, proving that for sufficiently large $\gamma$, there exist non-trivial global minimisers of the free energy apart from the trivial uniform state $\rhounif\equiv 1$ (see~\cref{sec:discontinuous-phase-transition}).
+Moreover, we use a strict version of the Riesz rearrangement inequality to show that all global minimisers of the free energy~\eqref{eq:def:free_energy} are either uniform or symmetrically decreasing, i.e., single-cluster states, see~\cref{ssec:Riesz}.

 In~\cref{sec:ReducedModel} we state and derive a reduced model which is able to describe both the coalescence~\cref{effect:coalesence} and the leakage of mass~\cref{effect:mass-exchange}.
 We start by recalling the Markovian model from~\cite{GarnierEtAl2017} in~\cref{ssec:model:Garnier} and state our extended model with mass exchange in~\cref{ssec:model:MassExchange}.
 We show that our new model can explain dynamical metastability of the mean-field limit in~\cref{ssec:model:DynMetastable} and discuss its limitations in~\cref{ssec:model:limitations}.
-The heuristic derivation for our model is contained in~\cref{ssec:derivation}.
-As a byproduct, we obtain also a jump process description in~\cref{ssec:model:jumps}.
+The heuristic derivation of our model is contained in~\cref{ssec:derivation}.
+As a byproduct, we also obtain a jump process description in~\cref{ssec:model:jumps}.

 We conclude the paper by discussing possible future directions in~\cref{sec:outlook}.
 Moreover, in~\cref{sec:ModArratia}, we formulate a conjecture on the convergence of~\eqref{eq:microscopic-system} to the Modified Massive Arratia flow~\cite{Konarovskyi2017,KonRenesse_2019} in a suitable scaling limit.
+Finally, \cref{app:proof-prop-laplace-hitting-time} provides a proof of the computation of the mass leakage times used in our extended model.